-The field experience is an invaluable piece of a social work student's learning experience and growth as a professional.
-The Eastern Michigan University School of Social Work Field Program depends on the professional input and support of our agency field supervisors, dedication from faculty, and ambition from students.
-It is the support and cooperation of the affiliated field agencies and the field instructors that enables us to provide professional social work education for our students.
+The field experience is an invaluable component of social work education that supports students' professional growth.
+The Eastern Michigan University School of Social Work Field Program depends on agency field instructors' professional input and support, faculty's dedication to quality instruction, and students' commitment to curiosity and learning.
+Eastern Michigan University School of Social Work's partnerships with the affiliated field agencies are designed to create professional social work learning experiences for our students.

 This manual is intended to be a comprehensive guide to the purposes, structure, and policies of the MSW Field Placement Program.
 It is designed for use by students, field supervisors, and faculty field liaisons in Social Work 595 and 596 (foundation) and in Social Work 695/696 (advanced).
 Any questions that one may have about policies, procedures, or guidelines pertaining to field should be able to be found in this manual.
-This manual also includes specific roles and responsibilities of each key person within the field experience.
+This manual also includes descriptions of the specific roles and responsibilities of each key person within the field experience.

 There are key terms that the School of Social Work uses to identify specific roles.
-Please familiarize yourself with these terms to know who you can go to for what:
+Please familiarize yourself with these terms to know who is the appropriate person to answer specific questions or concerns:

-The field office consists of the field director, the field coordinator, and other individuals that help processes move along.
+The Field Office consists of the Field Director, the Field Placement Coordinator, and other individuals that help processes move along.

-The field director oversees all major issues pertaining to field.
+The Field Director oversees all major issues pertaining to field.
 This person can be a point of contact before field placement has begun with questions regarding larger policy and procedure issues.

-The field coordinator is the contact person between agencies and the school and places students at agencies.
+The Field Placement Coordinator is the contact person between agencies and the school during the pre-placement period and places students at agencies.
 The field coordinator is another person that one can go to with questions pertaining to policies and procedures within the field experience.
 Students should meet with this person if they would like to go into field placement.

-The faculty liaison is the EMU Social Work faculty who teaches the accompanying field seminar and who visits the student and agency field instructor once each semester.
+The Faculty Liaison is the EMU Social Work faculty who teaches the accompanying field seminar and who visits the student and agency field instructor once each semester.
 Once the semester begins, the faculty liaison becomes the point of contact.
 The faculty liaison works with the agency and student regarding their learning experiences and academic requirements.
 Feedback or questions about students' performance, attendance, and involvement in the agency should be addressed to the liaison.
-In the event that a field instructor cannot reach the faculty liaison, the field director or coordinator can be contacted and will forward the message.
+In the event that a field instructor cannot reach the Faculty Liaison, the Field Director or Field Coordinator can be contacted and will forward the message.
 The field office will be brought into issues as determined by the faculty liaison.

-The field supervisor is a professional social worker (with an MSW degree and two years post-master degree experience) who is designated by their agency and the EMU Field Program to provide field supervision to MSW students.
+The Field Instructor is a professional social worker (with an MSW degree and two years post-master degree experience) who is designated by their agency and the EMU Field Program to provide field supervision to MSW students.

-Please see page 14, 15, and 16 to read more about specific responsibilities for the faculty liaison, the field supervisor, and the student.
+Please see page 14, 15, and 16 to read more about specific responsibilities for the faculty liaison, the field supervisor. and the student.